^ Welcome Introduction – Podcast 1:41

 I asked award-winning mystery and suspense writer John Lutz his advice on writing mystery and suspense.
 Here’s what he had to say

 What genre, that is, kind of writing, do you want to do?
-Whether it’s a fiction genre or one of the many nonfiction categories, each requires its own approach.
+It can be a fiction genre or one of the many nonfiction categories.
 But for all of them, you have to identify your audience and your own approach, that is, your author platform.

 About the best thing I did for my writing career was to join local writing groups.
 Each literary society, in its own way taught me about the large and growing publishing industry,

 The motto of St. Louis Writers Guild is true for most writers’ groups: You have friends here!

 Your beta readers will help you weed out any plot holes, confusing scenes, awkward dialog, and lengthy narratives that slow your story… Feedback is how best-sellers are born.